nithishkgnani/nithishkgnani.github.io/content/blog/swimming-spectrum23.md

 I also participated in a mixed team relay event of 4x100 yards freestyle, where I teamed up with three other swimmers from my department.
 We managed to win the bronze medal in this event, adding to my medal tally.

 I had a great time at Spectrum 2023, and I was glad that I could represent my department (Electronic Systems Engineering) and win medals in swimming.
 What started out as a fitness activity turned out to be a successful competition.
-I learned a lot from this experience, and I hope to continue swimming and improving my skills.
-I also want to try swimming in rougher waters, as it would be a different challenge and a useful skill.
+I hope to continue swimming and improving my skills.
+I can now comfortably swim a mile in still water and would want to try swimming in natural and rougher waters.